 For many people traveling to Hawaii, an ocean view is a must.
 As with most things in Hawaii, that ocean view comes at a premium.

-While it’s true that not all staterooms are ocean view, many of them are, and you’re never far from an ocean view if you need one.
+While it’s true that not all staterooms have ocean views, many of them do, and you’re never far from an ocean view if you need one.

-I highly recommend splurging for the balcony if possible; it’s completely worth it!
+I highly recommend splurging for the balcony; it’s completely worth it!

 7. You only have to unpack once and never worry about your luggage

 Thinking of traveling to four islands and unpacking four times is exhausting!
-Furthermore, one of my top Hawaii travel tips is to never, ever, leave anything valuable in your car.
+Furthermore, one of my top Hawaii travel tips is never to leave anything valuable in your car.
 That’s hard to do if you’re always on the move.

-This problem is entirely avoided by cruising around the islands.
-You only have to unpack once, and you never have to worry about where to put your luggage.
+This problem can be avoided by cruising around the islands.
+You only have to unpack once and never worry about where to put your luggage.
+As someone who island hops frequently, I can tell you how much of a hassle it is to always pack and unpack.

 How a Hawaii cruise is different than other cruises

-A cruise in Hawaii is different than other cruises you may have taken before.
+A Hawaii cruise is different from other cruises you may have taken before.
 For many cruises, the destination is the ship itself.

 On a Hawaii cruise, the ship is beautiful, but Hawaii is the real destination.
-You will spend more time on the island but still have the option to spend as much time on the ship as you’d like.
+You will spend more time on the island, but you can still spend as much time on the ship as you’d like.

-A Hawaii cruise will cost more than a comparable cruise of the Caribbean, etc. Everything costs more in Hawaii, and if you plan to visit, that’s a fact that you’ll have to get used to.
+Is it expensive?
+In a word: Yes.
+A Hawaii cruise will cost more than a comparable Caribbean cruise, etc. Everything costs more in Hawaii; if you plan to visit, you’ll have to get used to that.

-Hawaii cruises do cost a bit more, plus you’ll have to pay to get to Honolulu.
-However, Norwegian runs promotions all the time that offer free or reduced airfare.
+Hawaii cruises cost a bit more, plus you’ll have to pay to get to Honolulu.
+However, Norwegian runs promotions regularly, and I’m always keeping up with any promotions to ensure we get the best pricing possible.

 Book your Hawaii Cruise with a Hawaii Travel Agent

-If you’re trying to figure out if a Hawaii cruise is right for you, make sure to contact me or go ahead and fill out a custom travel request, and I’ll get back to you ASAP.
+If you’re trying to figure out if a Hawaii cruise is right for you, make sure to contact me and I’ll get back to you ASAP.
 We can figure out if it makes more sense to cruise or book a traditional vacation.

 Dreaming of Hawaii, but not ready to travel just yet?
 Sign up for my newsletter!
 You will receive a weekly email with travel tips, Hawaii deals, and more.